icopy-site/awesome/docs/awesome/awesome-salesforce.md

 ### Mobile SDK
 * [Salesfoce MobileSDK for iOS](https://github.com/forcedotcom/SalesforceMobileSDK-iOS)-If you'd like to work with the source code of the SDK itself, you've come to the right place!
 You can browse sample app source code and debug down through the layers to get a feel for how everything works under the covers.

 * [Salesfoce MobileSDK for Windows](https://github.com/forcedotcom/SalesforceMobileSDK-Windows)-Build the project normally in Visual Studio; everything should build fine.
-If you wish to create a new project and not use the NuGet versions of the core libraries, simply create a new project with the template, remove the NuGet reference and add references to Salesforce.SDK.Core, Salesforce.SDK.Store (https://github.com/mailtoharshit/awesome-salesforce/blob/master/for windows projects) or Salesforce.SDK.Phone for phone projects.
+If you wish to create a new project and not use the NuGet versions of the core libraries, simply create a new project with the template, remove the NuGet reference and add references to Salesforce.SDK.Core, Salesforce.SDK.Store (for windows projects) or Salesforce.SDK.Phone for phone projects.

 * [Salesfoce MobileSDK for Andriod](https://github.com/forcedotcom/SalesforceMobileSDK-Android)- Source repository for the Salesforce Mobile SDK for Android.